veloxy/purl/src/AppBundle/Resources/docs/docker.md

 I'll assume you have docker installed and ready so we'll start off by launching the containers:

+Note: If you're using docker-compose 1.6+, you can omit the `-f etc/docker/docker-compose.yml` part from the `docker-compose` commands.

 ```
 docker-compose -f etc/docker/docker-compose.yml up -d
 ```